East End Civic Association

 Overview

 The East End Civic Association is an non-profit organization founded by Yugonda Sample-Jones in 2025.
 Jones has been involved in coal dust activism and the Marshall-Ridley Choice Neighborhood Initiative (CNI) through her organization EmPower All, her community consulting firm.[1]
 The East End Civic Association has a broad array of activities, with environmental justice one pillar of the organization's efforts.
-Pastor Lathaniel Kirts, Repair Lab Practitioner in Residence, leads the East End Civic Association's environmental justice pillar.
+Lathaniel Kirts, former Repair Lab Practitioner in Residence, leads the East End Civic Association's environmental justice pillar.

 The East End Civic Association has partnered with the City of Newport News through the Bloomberg American Sustainable Cities program.